-At first glance, the results regarding social distance follow the hypothesis - Arabs are more willing to interact with majority group members than the opposite as expected, and students who attend segregated schools are less keen on interaction than their peers in mixed schools.
-Contact theory is seemingly reaffirmed.
-However, zooming in on the trends within mixed schools is quite surprising.
-The gap between Arab and Jewish students in Hebrew mixed schools desire to interact is wide, but the trend in itself is consistent with the pattern reported in the literature.
-However, the reverse pattern of this phenomenon in the multicultural schools is interesting, when Jews have more desire to have contact with minority members than the opposite, especially due to parents’ data which shows that they hold very positive views, without significant differences between Jews and Arabs.
-This trend indicate that while identification patterns are related to parents selection effect, regarding social distance Arab parents a priori attitudes towards interaction with Jews are similar, but among the children it is different.
-Although it is difficult to indicate whether school type effect identification patterns, it appears that school context is meaningful when it comes to social distance.
+At first glance, the results for social distance follow ed our hypothesis: Arabs were found to be more willing to interact with members of the majority group than the opposite, as expected, and students at segregated schools were less keen on interaction with outgroup members than their peers at mixed schools.
+Contact theory was thus seemingly reaffirmed.
+However, a closer examination of the trends within mixed schools produced quite surprising results.
+The gap between the Arab and Jewish desire to interact in students at Hebrew mixed schools was wide, but the trend in itself was consistent with the pattern reported in the literature.
+However, the reverse pattern at the multicultural schools was interesting, wherein Jews expressed a greater desire to have contact with minority members than the opposite, especially in relation to the parents’ data, which showed that each group held very positive views of the other, without significant differences between Jews and Arabs.
+This trend indicated that while identification patterns were related to the parents’ selection effects, Arab parents’ a priori attitudes towards interaction with Jews were similar, although the attitudes among the children were different.
+It is difficult to determine whether school type affected identification patterns, it appeared that school context was meaningful for ideas of social distance.

-This finding is interesting considering the friendship’s patterns found by Shwed, Kalish and Shavit (2018), identifying more homophily among multicultural school students, than among their peers in Hebrew mixed schools.
-On the one hand, we can see that less homophily doesn’t necessarily go hand in hand with positive attitudes, at least from the majority’s point of view – since cross-national friendships are more common in Hebrew mixed schools while Jewish attitudes are far more reluctant to make contact than what their Jewish peers in multicultural schools express.
-Behavior and attitudes are not necessarily intertwined, which contradicts Pettigrew’s fifth condition to contact theory – the need for friendships.
-Nevertheless, Arabs’ more moderate attitudes towards Jews in multicultural schools contribute to the understanding of the counter-intuitive findings of Shwed et al.
+This finding is interesting, in relation to the friendship patterns found by Shwed, Kalish, and Shavit (2018), who identified more homophily among students at multicultural school than among their peers at Hebrew mixed schools.
+On the one hand, it appeared here that less homophily does not necessarily go hand in hand with positive attitudes, at least from the majority’s point of view, since cross-national friendships were more common in Hebrew mixed schools, while students at Jewish segregated schools were far more reluctant to make contact with outgroup members than their Jewish peers at multicultural schools.
+Behavior and attitudes may not be closely tied to each other, which contradicts Pettigrew’s fifth condition of contact theory: the need for friendships.
+Nevertheless, the more moderate attitudes of Arabs t multicultural schools toward Jews contributes to the understanding of the counter-intuitive findings of Shwed et al.

-The third hypothesis was that Arabs who identify as Israelis will be more likely to interact with outgroup members, and that compared to Jewish students who emphasize their Israeli identity, those who emphasize their Jewish identity, will have less desire for social contact with Arabs.
+The third hypothesis is that Arabs who identify as Israelis are more likely to interact with outgroup members, and Jewish students emphasize their Jewish identity have less desire for social contact with Arabs than those who emphasize their Israeli identity.

-Regarding Jews, data indicate that identification with Jewish category indeed predicts lower desire for contact with out group members, but that relation isn’t significant.
-The type of school students attend, seem to be more significant in determining it, and it is probably a mediating variable.
+The data indicated that identification with the Jewish category indeed predicted lower desire for contact with outgroup members, but the relationship was not significant.
+The type of school that students attended seemed to be more significant, and this was probably a mediating variable.